 It will also prevent problems with your bookkeeper asking questions about your personal transactions.

-Banks such as Starling and Mettle provide accounts for sole traders, partnership and small business with no monthly account fees and no charges on electronic payments, domestic transfers or ATM withdrawals.
+Banks such as Starling and Mettle provide online accounts for sole traders, partnership and small business with no monthly account fees and no charges on electronic payments, domestic transfers or ATM withdrawals.

 They also integrate with accounting software such as Xero, Sage, FreeAgent.
 Pulling all your bank transactions through to your accounting software automatically.